collapsed-stacks/atheism/questions/2195/what-is-the-functional-difference-between-atheism-and-ignosticism.md

 - posted by: [Mark Scrudder](https://stackexchange.com/users/-1/837-mark-scrudder) on 2011-01-14
 - score: 0

-<p>For most practical purposes, there is little difference between an atheist and an ignostic.</p>
+For most practical purposes, there is little difference between an atheist and an ignostic.

-<p>As a self-defined ignostic, I take the view that ignosticism takes religion as a whole, whereas atheism by definition is a lack of belief in any deity or deities.</p>
+As a self-defined ignostic, I take the view that ignosticism takes religion as a whole, whereas atheism by definition is a lack of belief in any deity or deities.

-<p>Although the majority of atheists seem to take a skeptical view of reincarnation, souls, ghosts, prayer, and any of a thousand other spiritual beliefs, they are not specifically applicable to the core definition.</p>
+Although the majority of atheists seem to take a skeptical view of reincarnation, souls, ghosts, prayer, and any of a thousand other spiritual beliefs, they are not specifically applicable to the core definition.

-<p>As an example, most Buddhists do not believe in a 'god' by their own definition, but most will espouse a belief in reincarnation, spiritual ascension, and/ or an afterlife.
-Buddhists could be generally defined as atheists, but not ignostic toward other ill-defined, unfalsifiable theological concepts.</p>
+As an example, most Buddhists do not believe in a 'god' by their own definition, but most will espouse a belief in reincarnation, spiritual ascension, and/ or an afterlife.
+Buddhists could be generally defined as atheists, but not ignostic toward other ill-defined, unfalsifiable theological concepts.

 ## Answer 2519